DeepHartree: A Poisson-Coupled Neural Field for One-Shot Density Functional Theory: Methods

 \section{Methods}

 The DeepHartree framework implements a Poisson-coupled neural field: an E(3)-equivariant graph neural network predicts the Hartree potential $V_H(\mathbf{r})$ as a continuous scalar field, and the electron density is obtained exactly through the Poisson equation, $\rho(\mathbf{r}) = -\nabla^2 V_H(\mathbf{r}) / 4\pi$.
-Below we describe the four components of this architecture: graph construction, equivariant message passing, singularity removal via delta-learning, and one-shot density matrix construction from the predicted fields.
+Below we describe graph construction, equivariant message passing, singularity removal via delta-learning, model training, and one-shot density matrix construction from the predicted fields.